 Directions: Place tomatoes on parchment-lined shallow baking pan, sprinkle liberally with olive oil and chopped garlic, salt & pepper/ Roast at 425º for 30-40 minutes – tomatoes should begin to char, liquid reduce/ Remove from oven, and after a few minutes, carefully gather short edges of parchment (creating a sort of funnel), and pour tomatoes and all drippings into a large bowl.

 Cool a bit and process in a blender, food processor or with an immersion blender until smooth or to desired consistency/ It will be thick and gorgeous – liquid can be added later to thin sauce as needed/ Freeze, can, or use immediately.
-I roasted two batches, two baking pans full, which yielded 6 – 7 cups of sauce, sauce that’s already imbued with the flavors of garlic and olive oil, salt & pepper.
+I roasted two batches, two baking pans full, which yielded a little more than 2 quarts of sauce that’s imbued with the flavors of garlic and olive oil, salt & pepper.

 There’s just a hint of seed and skin in the background.
 See what you think.
 Run it through a sieve before freezing to eliminate all of that.
 I happen to like it and think the pureed seeds and skin are healthy background noise.